viniciusgerevini/clyde-js/README.md

 Godot plugin with importer and interpreter features.
 It was written completely in GDScript, so it does not require any external dependency.
 More information in its [repository](https://github.com/viniciusgerevini/godot-clyde-dialogue).

-### Standalone Editor and Interpreter

-There is a desktop version for the same editor/interpreter used in the [playground page](https://viniciusgerevini.github.io/clyde/).

-The desktop version has a few extra features, such as saving direct to the disk and being able to watch files for changes.
-Check the [desktop folder](./desktop) for more information about features.

-Besides that, you can use this editor also like a CLI tool, for compiling your files.

 ###  Syntax highlighting

 I originally created the editor for the demo page, but I know no custom editor would be better than your editor of choice.
 With that in mind here are some syntax highlighting plugins: